 For over a century the Millarville Racetrack & Agricultural Society has focused on bringing our community together through agriculture, education, activities, and events.
 Our success lies with the generations of volunteers who dedicated themselves to this facility since 1905.

 In 2014 the Alberta Agriculture and Rural Development implemented a new recognition program for agricultural societies that have been incorporated for 100 years or more.
-In 2015, MRAS proudly accepted this award of distinction at the Alberta Association of Agricultural Societies (AAAS) annual convention in Edmonton.
+In 2015, MRAS proudly accepted this award of distinction at the Alberta Association of Agricultural Societies (AAAS) annual convention in Edmonton, and in 2019 were nominated for The Chamber of Commerce Business of Distinction award for Community Event.

 This short account cannot capture the proud heritage and community spirit MRAS has provided to generations of families in Southern Alberta.
 We invite you to visit us and experience Western Hospitality at its finest.